sampointer/bog/README.md

 `bog profilename exec command` will swap the dot directories for the profile given into place, execute the command, and then return to the previous state (`~/.bog/current` is not repointed during this).

-## Plugins
-`bog` includes a plugin system to enable you to extend it.
-You are very much encouraged to contribute plugins back to the project by submitting a pull request against the gem.

-The current default plugins are:

-* `chef`: manage configuration in `~/.chef`, including keys, validators and `knife.rb`
-* `ssh`: manage `~/.ssh`
-* `aws`: manage configuration in `~/.aws/config`

-If you'd like to write your own you can place them in any directory structure you choose under `~/.bog/plugins`.

 ## Why another dotfile manager
 There are plenty out there. `bog` aims to fit a modern operational workflow and toolset.